GiorgosXou/VB.NET-Force-directed-graph/ReadMe.md

 # ```Important```

 - ```Notes``` (at the Bottom of .md).
-- Code is really not at all, optimized!
+- Code is really not at all, optimized! and RAW!
 - Code will be "recreated" once i end with my other stuffs if not anyone❤︎ remake it until then.
 - If you have Error Code..
 S1023 when installing DirectX SDK, uninstall c++ 2010 redistributables.
 - Check ["Remove integer overflow checks"](https://stackoverflow.com/questions/33742792/does-anyone-had-ever-successfully-utilized-cudafy-in-vb-net) under Project Properties > Compile > Advanced Compile Options > Optimizations.
 Else CUDAfy code wont Compile.